UAlbertaALTLab/dictionary-database/README.md

 3. Once installed, you can convert individual data sources by running `convert-* <inputPath> <outPath>` from the command line, where `*` stands for the abbreviation of the data source, ex. `convert-cw Wolvengrey.toolbox CW.ndjson`.

 4. You can also convert individual data sources by running the conversion scripts as modules.
-Each conversion script is located in `lib/convert.{ABBR}.js`, where `{ABBR}` stands for the abbreviation of the data source.
+Each conversion script is located in `lib/convert/{ABBR}.js`, where `{ABBR}` is the abbreviation for the data source.
 Each module exports a function which takes two arguments: the path to the data source and optionally the path where you would like the converted data saved (this should have a `.ndjson` extension).
 Each module returns an array of the converted entries as well.

+5. Once the individual data sources are converted to JSON, you can import them into the dictionary database using their individual import scripts.
+These are located in `/lib/import/{ABBR}.js`, where `{ABBR}` is the abbreviation for the data source.

+  Entries from individual sources are **not** imported as main entries in the ALTLab database.
+Instead they are stored as subentries (using the `alternativeAnalyses` field).
+The import script merely matches entries from individual sources to a main entry, or creates a main entry if none exists.
+An aggregation script then does the work of combining information from each of the subentries into a main entry (see the next step).

+6. (_Forthcoming_) [How to run the aggregation script that combines subentries into a single main entry.]

 ## Tests